Sixth Sunday of Easter & Holy Baptism

 Bow your heads to receive God’s blessing.

-The celebrant gives the threefold blessing and we reply each time:
+The priest gives the threefold blessing and we reply each time:

 Amen.